Honesty – Integrity Score

 Microexpressions flash on a person ́s face for a fraction of a second and show us real emotions.

-ETC HIRE video recognition technology, record, and check every 4/100 ́s of a second, micro-expressions and extract emotions at the Question Level.
+ETC Solutions video recognition technology, record, and check every 4/100 ́s of a second, micro-expressions and extract emotions at the Question Level.

 People telling the truth aligned their thoughts and emotions — individuals lying express distress in their micro-expressions such as Anger, Disgust & Fear.